 - a.
 Notify the chair of the Department Chair within 30 days of notification of failure to verify eligibility to return to the nursing program.
 A student who plans to return to the nursing program must have the recommendation of the faculty and be in compliance with program and college policies and be in good academic and clinical standing. - b.
 Submit a letter of intent to the Department Chair outlining student's plan for success in the nursing program. - c.
 Attend any meetings at the nursing department's request. - d.
 If there are more students than space available in the course faculty will decide who is admitted. - e.
 A student who for any reason does not return to the course that is to be repeated the next time it is offered, must re-apply to the nursing program and meet all of the admission criteria in place at the time of the new application.
 In this scenario, the student would return to the first semester of the program. - f.
 Students who return to the nursing program may be required to complete some or all of the following: - 1.
 State criminal background check at their own expense - 2.
 BEAS registry review - 3.
 DCYF Form - 4.
 10 panel drug screen at their own expense - 5.
 Submit documentation of current CPR certification and current health insurance. - 6.
-TB Testing requirements: - A negative TST within the last year of returning-no further testing is required. - A negative TST > than 1 year of returning, another TST is required - 7.
+TB Test - 7.
 Any immunizations that need to be updated